 Major Attractions of Seven Provinces of Nepal

-Given these general facts of province 1, here are some of the Major attractions of province 1 of Nepal:
+Given these general facts of province 1, here are some of the Major attractions of Province 1 of Nepal:

 • Excellent Everest region lies in Province 1 where exciting Lukla airport, charming and bustling Namche Bazaar, enchanting Sagarmatha National Park, incredible Tengboche monastery, tranquil and majestic Gokyo Lakes are part of Province 1

-• The famous and sacred Halesi Mahadev temple, Pathivara temple, and few more pilgrimage sites lie in Province 1
+• The famous and sacred Halesi Mahadev temple, Pathivara temple, and a few more pilgrimage sites lie in Province 1

 • Incredible and pristine Makalu Barun valley featuring jaw-dropping landscape